You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

-The LINX Reflux Management System is a flexible ring of small magnets placed around the esophagus just above the stomach during a minimally invasive procedure to help prevent reflux.
-LINX is intended for patients diagnosed with Gastroesophageal Reflux Disease (GERD) as defined by abnormal pH testing, and who continue to have chronic GERD symptoms despite maximum medical therapy.
+The LINX Reflux Management System is a flexible ring of small magnets placed around the oesophagus just above the stomach during a minimally invasive procedure to help prevent reflux.
+LINX is intended for patients diagnosed with Gastro-oesophageal Reflux Disease (GORD) as defined by abnormal pH testing, and who continue to have chronic GORD symptoms despite maximum medical therapy.

 How LINX Works

-Reflux occurs when a muscle called the lower esophageal sphincter (LES) is weak or relaxing inappropriately.
-This allows acid and bile to flow from the stomach into the esophagus.
-The magnets in LINX help to keep the LES closed so that acid and bile do not flow from the stomach to the esophagus.
-When you eat or drink, the forces from swallowing cause the magnets to separate, the LINX device to expand, and the LES to open for food or liquid to pass into the stomach.
+Reflux occurs when a muscle called the lower oesophageal sphincter (LOS) is weak or relaxing inappropriately.
+This allows acid and bile to flow from the stomach into the oesophagus.
+The magnets in LINX help to keep the LOS closed so that acid and bile do not flow from the stomach to the oesophagus.
+When you eat or drink, the forces from swallowing cause the magnets to separate, the LINX device to expand, and the LOS to open for food or liquid to pass into the stomach.